Vingegaard on brink of retaining Tour title

 Jonas Vingegaard is on the brink of retaining his Tour de France title after opening up a lead of more than seven minutes on a gruelling stage 17.

-The Dane was one minute and 48 seconds ahead of Tadej Pogacar after a blistering time trial on Wednesday.
+The Dane powered up the final climb of the queen stage of the Tour but saw his main rival, Tadej Pogacar, crumble.

-Two-time winner Pogacar struggled after an early crash on the queen stage and was dropped with 15km left.
+Two-time winner Pogacar was dropped with 15km left, and told his team radio: "I'm gone, I'm dead."

 Felix Gall broke clear to win the stage, 34 seconds ahead of Britain's Simon Yates with Vingegaard fourth.